NCronJob-Dev/NCronJob/README.md

 - [ ] Job persistence - Jobs are not persisted between restarts of the application.
 - [ ] Job history - There is no history of jobs that have been run.
-- [ ] Progress state - There is no way to track the progress of a job.
-The library supports notifying when a job is done, but not the progress of the job itself.

 ## Short example